 It depends on what you want done.
-A flexible liner install will be completed in under one day, a wood burner or solid fuel stove will take a whole day and installations also involving hearths, fireplaces and opening up a blocked off chimney may need 3 or 4 visits.
+A flexible liner install will be completed in under one day, a wood burner or solid fuel stove will take a whole day and installations that also involve hearths or fireplaces and opening up a blocked off chimney may need 3 or 4 visits.

 If we need to undertake building work such as rendering, plastering, repointing or removal of bricks there is likely to be some dust, however we will be as tidy as we can and bring our own dust sheets to protect your furniture and flooring.